mosra/m.css/plugins/m/test/code/page.rst

         return 1;
     }

+Same as above, but for a :rst:`.. include::`, which should also support line
+highlighting:

+.. include:: code.cpp
+    :code: c++
+    :class: m-inverted
+    :hl-lines: 2

 Inline code is here: :cpp:`constexpr`.
 Code without a language should be rendered as plain monospace text: :code:`code`.